Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

-In Fig.~\ref{fig:res_fig2}, we include the SFR values expected from the Illustris SFMS at $z=1$, 2, and 4 (\citealt{2015MNRAS.447.3548S}) for the stellar masses obtained by integrating our median 2D-SPS SFH down to each of those redshifts.
-We find that our median SFR values (in red in Fig.~\ref{fig:res_fig2}) are consistent within the errors with those expected from the \citeauthor{2015MNRAS.447.3548S} SFMS.
-On the top panel, we show the evolution of stellar mass assembly for the HST$+$JWST high-redshift sample, calculated both from the median SFH of the 2D-SPS analysis and that of the stellar particles.
+In Fig.~\ref{fig:res_fig2}, we include the SFR values expected from the Illustris SFMS at $z=1$, 2, and 4 (\citealt{2015MNRAS.447.3548S}) for the stellar masses obtained by integrating our median 2D-SPS SFH of progenitors down to each of those redshifts.
+We remind the reader that this median 2D-SPS SFH, like other SFHs in Fig.~\ref{fig:res_fig2}, has been normalized to recover the median galaxy stellar mass (without including remnants or yields) of the main $1 < z < 4$ sample of progenitors given by the integrated SED-fits.
+We find that our median SFR values (in red in Fig.~\ref{fig:res_fig2}) are consistent within the errors with those expected from the SFMS in \citeauthor{2015MNRAS.447.3548S}, although the agreement observed for the $z \sim 1$ SFMS value with respect to our median SFR at that redshift is probably caused by the spurious rise of the SFR in this median SFH at $z \sim 1$ (due to the second peak of star formation in the individual galaxy SFHs).
+On the top panel, we show the evolution of stellar mass assembly for our main high-redshift sample, calculated both from the median SFH of the 2D-SPS analysis of these progenitors (in red) and that of their stellar particles in r$_{\text{phot}}$ (blue).